 Despite all the inconsistencies and overwhelming information, by practicing these basic principles, you’ll be surprised at how conscientious you will soon become about skincare, and hopefully not fall victim to marketing ploys with illegitimate claims.
 When in doubt, the best route is to put your trust in manufacturers that have done the homework for you.
 Perhaps a Vegan Symbol, Cruelty Free Certification, or a USDA Organic seal that acknowledges your doubts as a skincare consumer and gives you confidence as to its safety.
 If those companies are bringing conscientious skincare to our regimen, it’s only sensible we start understanding why this is important for both our skin and our environment.
-And with these tools in mind, the next time you navigate that skincare aisle, you’ll be that much more an expert on Natural skin products.
+And with these tools in mind, the next time you navigate that skincare aisle, you’ll be that much more an expert on Natural and Organic skincare products.

 Brucculieri, J. (2018, October 1).
 Natural Beauty Products Aren't Always As Natural As You'd Think.